Target Exam

 Explanation:

+Traditional views of security do not rule out other forms of cooperation as well.
+The most important of these are disarmament, arms control, and confidence building.
 Disarmament requires all states to give up certain kinds of weapons.
-For example, the 1972 Biological Weapons Convention (BWC) and the 1992 Chemical Weapons Convention (CWC) banned the production and possession of these weapons.
-More than 155 states acceded to the BWC and 181 states acceded to the CWC.
+For example, the 1972 Biological Weapons Convention (BWC) and the 1997 Chemical Weapons Convention (CWC) banned the production and possession of these weapons.
+More than 155 states acceded to the BWC and 193 states acceded to the CWC.
 Both conventions included all the great powers.
-But the superpowers — the US and Soviet Union — did not want to give up the third type of weapons of mass destruction, namely, nuclear weapons, so they pursued arms control.
-Arms control regulates the acquisition or development of weapons.
-The Anti-ballistic Missile (ABM) Treaty in 1972 tried to stop the United States and Soviet Union from using ballistic missiles as a defensive shield to launch a nuclear attack.
-The US and Soviet Union signed a number of other arms control treaties including the Strategic Arms Limitations Treaty II or SALT II and the Strategic Arms Reduction Treaty (START).
+But the superpowers — the US and Soviet Union — did not want to give up the third type of weapons of mass destruction, namely, nuclear weapons, so they pursued arms control

 The Nuclear Non-Proliferation Treaty (NPT) of 1968 was an arms control treaty in the sense that it regulated the acquisition of nuclear weapons.
 Those countries that had tested and manufactured nuclear weapons before 1967 were allowed to keep their weapons; and those that had not done so were to give up the right to acquire them.
 The NPT did not abolish nuclear weapons; rather, it limited the number of countries that could have them.